ageathome/.github/profile/OOTB.md

 1) The hub with RaspberryPi4 inside
 2) A micro-SD (uSD) card with the most recent Home-Assistant “operating system” for the Pi4.
-3) A US-120V power-adapter with a USC-C outlet
+3) A USB-C power-adapter (US:120V)
 4) A USB-C to USB-C cord (silver)
 5) A Ethernet cable (white)
-6) A USB-A to micro-USB cable to charge the motion detectors
+6) A USB to micro-USB cable to charge the motion detectors
 7) 2x Shelly motion detectors
 8) A Shelly H&T sensor
 9) A Shelly Flood sensor
 10) 3x Lithium-Ion batteries; 1 for H&T, 1 for Flood; 1 spare
-11) 2x set (4 total) Command(tm) adhesive strips for motion sensors
+11) 2x pair (4 total) Command(tm) adhesive strips for motion sensors

 ## Setup hub